ring_exp tactic

 Convert the expression to an atom: either look up a definitionally equal atom, or allocate it as a new atom.

-You probably want to use eval_base
+You probably want to use eval_base if eval doesn't work

-instead of directly calling resolve_atom
+instead of directly calling resolve_atom,

-can also handle numerals.
+since eval_base can also handle numerals.

 Treat the expression atomically: as a coefficient or atom.

-cannot treat the expression as a known operation
+Handles cases where eval cannot treat the expression as a known operation

 because it is just a number or single variable.